 SOS!
 It’s taking me ages to find relevant content to share

 We recommend a combination of created, original content and curated content - articles, blogs etc. that you share from your accounts.
 Yet finding content that is relevant and value adding to your feed can take time.
 Lots of time.
 We’ll go into more detail on this in Week 9 with our Content Strategy 101 but there are lots of super useful ways to find great content… without spending hours trawling the internet.
-Sign up for Google Alerts with relevant keywords, use content discovery tools including Right Relevance, Scoop.it and Content Gems and aggregation tools like Feedly.
+Sign up for Google Alerts with relevant keywords, use content discovery tools including Right Relevance, Scoop.it and Content Gems.
 We also recommend creating a Pocket account to store things you want to share at a later date.

 Setting up Twitter lists is another great time-saver.
 If you've set up lists for each type of content relevant to your business you can monitor key influencers and republish something they have shared.

 SOS!
 How can I find key influencers in under 10 minutes?